-It is important to realize that a big bang approach — in other words, launching DevOps in a single step — comes with a huge risk of failure.
+It is important to realize that a big-bang approach — in other words, launching DevOps in a single step — comes with a huge risk of failure.
 DevOps involves too many variables for this method to be successful in a large IT organization.

-Solution: Use an incremental, iterative approach to implement DevOps to enable the organization to focus on continual improvements and ensure all groups are collaborating.
+Solution: Use an incremental, iterative approach to implement DevOps to enable the organization to focus on continual improvements and ensure that all groups are collaborating.
 Spafford recommends starting with a politically friendly group to socialize the value of DevOps and reinforce the credibility of the initiative.

 Unrealistic expectations of DevOps